Mbed-TLS/mbedtls/docs/architecture/alternative-implementations.md

 * Define the symbol `MBEDTLS_PLATFORM_XXX_ALT` at compile time.
 * During the initialization of your application, set the global variable `mbedtls_xxx` to an alternative implementation of `xxx()`.

+For example, to provide a custom `printf` function at run time, enable `MBEDTLS_PLATFORM_PRINTF_ALT` at compile time and assign to `mbedtls_printf` during the initialization of your application.

 Merely enabling `MBEDTLS_PLATFORM_XXX_ALT` does not change the behavior: by default, `mbedtls_xxx` points to the standard function `xxx`.

 Note that there are variations on the naming pattern.
+For example, some configurable functions are activated in pairs, such as `mbedtls_calloc` and `mbedtls_free` via `MBEDTLS_PLATFORM_MEMORY`.
 Consult the documentation of individual configuration options and of the platform module for details.